code-differently/code-differently-24-q1/lesson_18/README.md

 1. First, the code in `listenForSearchButtonClick` searches for the search button using the css class selector `.search-button` and attaches an event handler that simply calls the `onSearchButtonClick` whenever the button is clicked.
 2. Once the button is clicked and the function is activated, we prevent the form from submitted data to the web server by using the provided `event` parameter and calling `event.preventDefault()` to stop the normal, default button behavior.
 3. Next we read the search text from the text box identify the term we want to search on.
-4. Lastly, we call the `performSearch` method with the search text which will intern use the `fetch` API in the browser to make a web request to our API server, parse the JSON response, and filter through the results to find matching titles.
+4. Lastly, we call the `performSearch` method with the search text which will, in turn, use the `fetch` API in the browser to make a web request to our API server, parse the JSON response, and filter through the results to find matching titles.
 The code here is almost [exactly the same as the code](./webserver/src/server.ts) we were running in TypeScript on our web server.